Week 7 college football odds, picks, predictions, betting guide

 Top college football predictions for Week 7

-One of the college football picks the model is high on during Week 7: the third-ranked Oregon Ducks (-7.5, 54.5) cover versus No. 7 Indiana in a 3:30 p.m.
-ET Saturday kickoff.
+One of the college football picks the model is high on during Week 7: the third-ranked Oregon Ducks (-7.5, 53.5) cover versus No. 7 Indiana in a 3:30 p.m.
+ET Saturday kickoff on CBS and Paramount+.
 Both teams are coming off a bye, but the Hoosiers have recently been in a bit of a malaise after an off week, having covered just one over their last six games after a bye.
 Under coach Curt Cignetti, IU is 0-2 versus top-five ranked teams, while Oregon has a sterling 8-2-1 spread record over its last 11 versus ranked opponents.
-Additionally, the Ducks should exploit Indiana's redzone defense as the Hoosiers have allowed all of their opponent trips into the redzone to end up in points, making Indiana one of eight teams in the nation to allow points on every opponent redzone visit.
-SportsLine's model has the Ducks covering 60% of the time.
+Additionally, the Ducks should exploit Indiana's red-zone defense as the Hoosiers have allowed all of their opponent trips into the red zone to end up in points, making Indiana one of eight teams in the nation to allow points on every opponent red-zone visit.
+SportsLine's model has the Ducks covering nearly 60% of the time.
 See which other picks the model likes here.

 How to make college football picks for Week 7